open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumenting-library.md

   keep it in your repo, or
   [add it to OpenTelemetry](https://github.com/open-telemetry/oteps/blob/main/text/0155-external-modules.md#contrib-components), so it will ship with other instrumentation packages.
-- Semantic Conventions are [not stable yet]({{< relref "/docs/reference/specification/versioning-and-stability#not-defined-semantic-conventions-stability" >}}): while this does not cause any functional issues, you may need to update your instrumentation every once in a while.
+- Semantic Conventions are [stable, but subject to evolution][]: while this does not cause any functional issues, you may need to update your instrumentation every once in a while.
 Having it in a preview plugin or in OpenTelemetry contrib repo may help keeping conventions up-to-date without breaking changes for your users.

+  [stable, but subject to evolution]:
+      /docs/reference/specification/versioning-and-stability/#semantic-conventions-stability

 ### Getting a tracer